- Well-controlled ride

 features & specs

-And the rather shocking surprise here is that you get nearly the same driving experience with the Hybrid.
-Both models are quicker and more responsive, while feeling far more composed and refined compared to the outgoing model.
+The surprise is that you get nearly the same driving experience with the Hybrid.
+Both powertrains are quicker and more responsive than the outgoing model's lone V-6, and this latest Avalon feels more composed and refined.
 We wouldn't call it sporty, but it's supremely capable and controllable in a way that the Avalon hasn't been in the past.
+There's power hen you need it, and a nice ride all the time.

 The Avalon feels extremely roomy, modern and luxurious, with top-notch materials, thoughtful details and comfortable seats.
-Front seats could use a little more lateral support, but they're supportive for the back and upholstered in impressive, supple leather, with real stitching—and ventilated premium leather in Limited models.
+The front seats could use a little more lateral support, but they're supportive for the back and upholstered in impressive, supple leather, with real stitching—and ventilated premium leather in Limited models.
 The back seats are among the best we've sampled in a larger sedan—contoured well for adults and with relatively long lower cushions to provide thigh support.
-The new Avalon gets a 16-cubic-foot trunk, and with a flat floor and wide opening, you can fit a lot of grocery bags.
-Hybrid models have a slightly smaller 14-cubic-foot trunk, but it's a small sacrifice for that model's gains.
+The Avalon gets a 16-cubic-foot trunk, and with a flat floor and wide opening, you can fit a lot of grocery bags.
+Hybrid models have a slightly smaller 14-cubic-foot trunk, but the lost space is a small sacrifice for the efficiency gains.

 The Avalon offers a strong list of safety features, including separate rear side-thorax airbags and front knee bags, and crash-test ratings have been almost perfect across the board.
 A Rear Cross Traffic Alert system, which uses sensors in the rear quarter panels to help detect vehicles as they approach from the side and behind the vehicle, is very effective for those who need to back up with restricted views.
-And for 2014, all models come with a backup camera system while a Blind Spot Monitor is now optional equipment on the Avalon XLE Touring and Avalon Hybrid XLE Touring models.
+All models come with a backup camera system, while a Blind Spot Monitor is now standard on the Avalon XLE Touring and Avalon Hybrid XLE Touring models as of 2015.

 From the side, the Avalon looks at ease and neither trying too hard to appear as a hunkered-back rear-wheel-drive sport sedan nor as a cab-forward front-driver.
 The roofline arc sits nicely above the more subtle arc in the beltline, and a rear pillar arc fits right in with it, tapering gradually to the back (Toyota tried to keep it as far back as possible without infringing rear headroom and the trunk opening).